For your convenience you can listen to the article here:

 So if you want to improve your home’s indoor air quality as a whole, it’s important to address the air quality in your basement.
 Let’s take a look at some of the pollutants most commonly found in basements and methods to reduce or eliminate them.

-Dry It Out to Avoid Mold and Mildew
+Dry It Out to Avoid Mildew and Organic Growth

 The most common basement problem is dampness and humidity.
 Water often seeps into basements through the concrete walls and floor.
 Sometimes it’s just enough water to make things damp; sometimes it’s a flood!

-The mold and mildew can begin growing on the underside of the carpet or the back of the wallboard.
+The organic growth and mildew can begin growing on the underside of the carpet or the back of the wallboard.
 In all of the areas where you can’t see it.
-By the time a small visible spot appears on the surface, you may have a massive mold problem underneath.
+By the time a small visible spot appears on the surface, you may have a massive organic growth problem underneath.

-Mold doesn’t just smell bad.
-It also releases mold spores that can cause a wide range of health problems when inhaled.
-Mold is a serious indoor air quality issue.
+Organic growth doesn’t just smell bad.
+It also releases spores that can cause a wide range of health problems when inhaled.
+Organic growth is a serious indoor air quality issue.
 It can lead to symptoms like nasal congestion, sore throat, coughing, wheezing, eye irritation, and allergic reactions.
-In people with asthma, mold can trigger or worsen asthma symptoms.
+In people with asthma, organic growth can trigger or worsen asthma symptoms.

-What To Do To Prevent Mold and Mildew
+What To Do To Prevent Organic Growth and Mildew

-So to prevent mold and mildew in the basement, you need to keep it dry.
+So to prevent organic growth and mildew in the basement, you need to keep it dry.
 According to the U.S. Consumer Product Safety Commission, basements shouldn’t be finished unless they are completely waterproofed.
 They also need to have adequate ventilation and heat to avoid condensation.

 If you install carpet directly on the concrete floor in the basement, the CPSC advises that you must install an moisture barrier underneath the carpet.
 Otherwise it will draw up moisture from the ground via capillary action.